Ireland Defeat Italy As Hosts Suffer 30th Successive Six Nations Loss - UrduPoint

 "Thankfully we got victory we were desperate for," said Sexton.

-"Some brilliant stuff, especially in first half, I thought we were outstanding.

-"It doesn't mean we're fixed, we have to keep improving, it's a massive test in Murrayfield (against Scotland) and six-day turnaround and then against England."
+"Proud of the way we stick together and very happy to come to a tough place like this and win in such a manner."
 The Italians had started brightly with fly-half Paolo Garbisi scoring first with an opening penalty.

 Johan Meyer had revived Azzurri hopes just before the break with a try which Garbisi converted for their only points of the day.